Rune-Status/jiren/README.md

 To start a new Jiren instance:

 ```
-Jiren.create("RuneScape", 43595, 2048, new OpenRSAssetLoader(cache));
+Jiren.create("RuneScape", 43595, 2048, 165, new OpenRSAssetLoader(cache));
 ```

+Now what are these numbers passed as parameters?

+`43595`<br>
+Represents the port that Jiren will listen at for clients.

+`2048`<br>
-The value `43595` represents the port that Jiren will listen at for clients.
-The value `2048` is the amount of clients Jiren will serve assets to concurrently, at most.
+The amount of clients Jiren will serve assets to concurrently, at most.
 This means that it will start rejecting clients once that amount of clients are currently being served.

+`165`<br>
+The accepted client revision the assets are for.

 ## Asset Loaders
 OpenRS: